 Don't forget to make sure your toothbrush is cruelty-free, too.
-I like the Preserve toothbrush, which is made of recycled plastic and is available at Trader Joe's.
+I like the Preserve toothbrush, which is made of recycled plastic and is available at Trader Joe's and some grocery stores.

 - Tampons: Natracare and Seventh Generation are great.
 I just learned about Lola, which ships cotton tampons to your house every month and doesn't use animal testing.
 I'm going to check them out!

 - Lotions and Hand Cream: There are tons of options if you look.
 Right now I'm using Alba Botanica, and a great pomegranate body butter by Trader Joe's!
 They have lots of great cruelty-free products for your face, skin, and hair.
 I found a purse-sized bottle of Shea Moisture Brightening Body Lotion at Target.
 It's thick and creamy, has lots of organic ingredients (including mushroom extract!) and works great.

 - Contact Lenses: I just ordered my first box of Clear Conscience contact solution.
 It has great reviews, so I have high hopes for it.